7 Deadly Sins of Fiberglass Pool Installations!

 3. Poor Plumbing Practices

-There are three critical aspects of plumbing a fiberglass pool that are neglected on a regular basis:
+These 3 critical aspects of plumbing a fiberglass pool are neglected on a regular basis:

 2. Securing plumbing to prevent settlement